jamescurran/jamescurran.github.io/_posts/2012-03-29-javascripthelpermanaging-js-files-for-aspnet-mvc.md

     pathname="ui/jquery.ui.slider.js" css="ui" />
 {% endhighlight %}

-Starting with the first element, we specified a JavaScript file, which we‚Äôll be calling ‚Äújquery‚Äù.¬†¬† When we ask for ‚Äújquery‚Äù, we‚Äôll normally get ‚Äújquery-1.6.1.min.js‚Äù , unless we‚Äôre debugging, in which case, it will load ‚Äújquery-1.6.1.js‚Äù.¬† It will load these from the website, but, if, as I put it into production, I flip the useGoogle file to true, then it will load it from [http://ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.js](http://ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.js)
+Starting with the first element, we specified a JavaScript file, which weíll be calling ìjqueryî.†† When we ask for ìjqueryî, weíll normally get ìjquery-1.6.1.min.jsî , unless weíre debugging, in which case, it will load ìjquery-1.6.1.jsî.† It will load these from the website, but, if, as I put it into production, I flip the useGoogle file to true, then it will load it from [http://ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.js](http://ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.js)

-(Note that the ‚Äúname‚Äù value is used to the URL here.¬† This is the only place where the actual name used is significant.¬† Otherwise it can just be any unique string.¬† This is wrong, and will be fixed in some future release).
+(Note that the ìnameî value is used to the URL here.† This is the only place where the actual name used is significant.† Otherwise it can just be any unique string.† This is wrong, and will be fixed in some future release).

 Next we want to define the complete componentized version of jQuery UI, so that we can load just the parts we want.
-First, we declare the UI core as depending on jQuery.¬† Then we declare widget component as depending on the core.¬† And the mouse component as depending on the widgets.
+First, we declare the UI core as depending on jQuery.† Then we declare widget component as depending on the core.† And the mouse component as depending on the widgets.

-Then we can the individual components themselves.¬† ‚Äúdatepicker‚Äù as depending on the widgets; ‚Äúslider‚Äù as depending on the widget &amp; the mouse components.¬† Since the mouse already depends on widget, it was really necessary to specify both here, but there‚Äôs no harm.¬† So, if you request to use ‚Äúslider‚Äù on your page, then the helper makes sure that jQuery, the UI core, UI Widgets, mouse &amp; slider components are all included, in the proper order.¬† (Note, there is no checking for circular dependencies, so be careful how you specify the dependsOn attribute)
+Then we can the individual components themselves.† ìdatepickerî as depending on the widgets; ìsliderî as depending on the widget &amp; the mouse components.† Since the mouse already depends on widget, it was really necessary to specify both here, but thereís no harm.† So, if you request to use ìsliderî on your page, then the helper makes sure that jQuery, the UI core, UI Widgets, mouse &amp; slider components are all included, in the proper order.† (Note, there is no checking for circular dependencies, so be careful how you specify the dependsOn attribute)

-Both are also associated with the ‚Äúui‚Äù css file, which brings us to that section:
+Both are also associated with the ìuiî css file, which brings us to that section:

 {% highlight xml linenos %}
 <css localcsspath="~/content/css/Views">